yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 ## Constraints

-Constraints enforce rules on data to maintain integrity:
+Constraints enforce rules on data to maintain integrity.

-- **NOT NULL**: Ensures a column cannot have NULL values
+- **NOT NULL** constraint ensures a column cannot have NULL values
-- **UNIQUE**: Ensures all values in a column are distinct
+- **UNIQUE** constraint ensures all values in a column are unique
-- **CHECK**: Ensures values meet specified conditions
+- **CHECK** constraint ensures values meet specified conditions
-- **DEFAULT**: Provides a default value when none is specified
+- **DEFAULT** constraint provides a default value when none is specified
-- **FOREIGN KEY**: Ensures referential integrity
+- **FOREIGN KEY** ensures reference integration

 Example:
 ```sql